connext/documentation/docs/developers/guides/chain-abstraction.md

 The `_forwardFunctionCall` function unwraps the encoded data which includes the calldata for the function call, the amount of tokens received after the swap, and the token contract address of the asset that was swapped to.
 The function then forwards the call to the `greeter` contract, which is a simple contract that just greets the user with a message while transferring some tokens in exchange.

-## SDK Integration
+## Chain Abstraction SDK

-The Connext Chain Abstraction SDK makes the process of creating the data for the swap very simple.
+The Chain Abstraction SDK makes the process of creating the `_swapData` for swaps very simple.

 ### Installation